szilardhuber/szilardhuber.github.io/_posts/2013-12-28-lets-get-started.markdown

 Results logged to /Library/Ruby/Gems/2.0.0/gems/fast-stemmer-1.0.2/ext/gem_make.out
 ```

-Ok quick googling and came to the following StackOverflow answer [suggesting installing Xcode](http://stackoverflow.com/questions/10725767/error-installing-jekyll-native-extension-build).
+Ok quick googling and I come to the following StackOverflow answer [suggesting installing Xcode](http://stackoverflow.com/questions/10725767/error-installing-jekyll-native-extension-build).

-App Store starts to act weird as it seems like downloading Xcode but after some trying I figured out I had to manually click on the Update button in the Store despite it said it is being purchased right now.
-Ok now I remember this was where I gave up Jekyll the previous times.
-So Xcode is installed and I still remember that it is not enough to install it, you have to start it as well.
+App Store starts to act weird as it seems like downloading Xcode but after some trying I figure out I have to manually click on the Update button in the Store despite it says it is being purchased right now.
+Ok now I remember this was where I gave up Jekyll before.
+So Xcode is installed and I still remember that it is not enough to install it, you need to start it at least once.

 This time Jekyll installs successfully.